larmic/spring-boot-demos/spring-boot-keycloak/keycloak/readme.md

 ### Initial setup

-Keycloak will be started as docker service.
+Keycloak will be started as docker service by using [Makefile](Makefile).

-1. Start Keycloak

-You can start keycloak by using [Makefile](Makefile).

 ```shell
 # start keycloak server (admin user is admin:admin)